- Find a Trail

 The multi-use Lackawanna River Heritage Trail (LRHT) follows Pennsylvania's Lackawanna River and, when complete, will be more than 70 miles.
 The trail begins at the confluence of the Lackawanna and Susquehanna rivers in Pittston, southwest of Scranton.
 The LRHT heads north to meet the Delaware and Hudson (D&H) Rail-Trail in Simpson.
 The two trails continue together to Union Dale.
 From Union Dale north, the D&H Rail-Trail carries on north to the New York State border.

-The trail is not yet a continuous corridor, and the segments are broken down as follows:
+The trail is not yet a continuous corridor, and the segments are broken down as follows, south to north:

 While I agree with lzielen's assessment of the trail so far, it follows the Lackawanna River.